sijos/Deeper/README.md

 ### Home

-The primary focus of Snowscape are ski resorts, which are stored in a `resorts` table.
+Snowscape is primarily focused on ski resorts, which are stored in a `resorts` table.
 The landing page for Snowscape features a embedded background video and a prominent search bar that allows users to search the `resorts` database by resort `name`.
 It also includes links to the detail pages for the 8 most popular resorts, which are determined by calculating the number of reviews for each resort and sorting on this total.

 ### Resort Search